jappeace/intersperse/Readme.md

 > There are too many monads.

-This is a small experiment in figuring out if I could ~~abuse~~ monads to measure progress in the most generic way thinkable.
-The anwser looks like no.

-~~Intersperse library allows some sideffect to be called for every bind call.~~
+Intersperse library allows some sideffect to be called for every bind call.

-~~This allows you to measure progress in some background job for example.~~
+This allows you to measure progress in some background job for example.

+[ ] - check if the instances are lawfull.
+[ ] - try it out on something real.
+[ ] - publish.